straz/artificialtrust/_articles/decisions.md

 There are older decisions we no longer believe in.
 Those are kept somewhere else, or perhaps discarded.
 Our memories of decisions past are an important part of experience.
 Our past decisions have something to teach us about the decisions we make today.

-We used to order extra cheese and hot peppers on every pizza, but one day we made a new decision to stop doing that.
+We used to order extra cheese and hot peppers on every pizza.
+One day, we made a new decision to stop doing that.
 Perhaps we even had a good reason.

-The old decision is retired and serves as a lesson to us.
-The new decision which replaced it is very much kept in the active cupboard, to be called upon the next time we're ordering lunch.
+The old decisions are retired and serve as a lesson to us.
+The new decisions which replace them are very much kept in the active cupboard, to be called upon the next time we're ordering lunch.

 ### So what